mahlenmorris/VCVRack/README.md

 the log will be empty when the patch starts.
 #### Screen Colors
 Pick from a small number of color choices for the editor window.
+#### Visible Lines
+Pick the font size by selecting the number of visible lines of text, from 28 to 1.
 #### Font
 Pick from a small number of fonts.
 The "Mono" fonts are monospaced fonts.